SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/devops.md

 product: nuvla-io
 title: DevOps powered
 class: feature
-main-feature: true
+main-feature: false
 icon: fa-fast-forward
 ---

-The Nuvla service follows a DevOps process.
-This means we upgrade the [nuvla.io](https://nuvla.io) service regularly (often weekly), taking our innovation to production fast, meaning you can benefit more quickly.
+Our team managing the Nuvla.io service follows a mature DevOps process.
+This means we upgrade Nuvla.io service regularly, responding fast to your feedback.

-We find this is the best way to help our customers and partners get the job done.
-If you are running your own Nuvla service, simply engage with our community to get notified of updates, such that you can decide if and when to upgrade.
+You can also integrate Nuvla.io in your own DevOps process, such that you can, for example, extend DevOps to the edge.